vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

   max volume, whereas the sound stays audible to me right till the end).

-Normal headphones, left ear only:
+over-ear headphones, left ear only:

-- [ ] Normal headphones, start the video, setting volume to half the max and balance to all on left ear
+- [ ] Over-ear headphones, start the video, setting volume to half the max and balance to all on left ear
 - [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, and hit space bar; keep increasing volume as needed as the sound gets fainter and fainter
 - [ ] Estimate the point at which I lose all sense of musical tone
   - Open eyes once I can no longer sense musical tone (and it just sounds like noise) even at max volume